TG-Bot-Devs/pyrogram-Bot/README.md

 You Can Add More Commands On This Repo.

-Copy This And Paste On tgbot.py And Replace The >Text< To Your Command.👇🏻 And You Can Add More Modules.
+Copy This And Paste On *tgbot.py* And Replace The >Text< To Your Command.👇🏻 And You Can Add More Modules.

 `````
 @tg.on_message(filters.command('text') & filters.private)
 async def text(client, message):
     await message.reply_text(
-        text=Script.HELP_MSG,
+        text=Script.YOUR_MSG,
         disable_web_page_preview=True,
         reply_markup=InlineKeyboardMarkup(
             [